copasi/model_replicator/examples/Neuron_networks_I/README.md

 However, by default, *sbmodelr* creates only one global quantity for *Vsyn* that is used in all synapses (*i.e.* all synapses would be equal).
 But in this case we want *Vsyn* for synapse 2->3 to be different from the *Vsyn* from synapses 1->2 and 1>3, se we need to force *sbmodelr* to create separate parameters for each synapse.
 This can be achieved by requesting noise in the connectivity parameters (command line option ``--cn``), the resulting model then has one *Vsyn* for each synapse (as well as other synapse parameters).
 Thus we will use this option, but because we do not really need noise in the parameter values, we specify the noise magnitude to be zero, by including ``--cn 0 uni`` (it really does not matter if we use the uniform or normal distributions...)

-File *ex4case3.sh* contains the full *sbmodeler* command required to create the new model.
+File *ex4case3.sh* contains the full *sbmodelr* command required to create the new model.

 | command line options       | comment                                                                |
 | -------------------------- | ---------------------------------------------------------------------- |